 To identify alternatives for stormwater volume BMPs, ODOT’s Office of Hydraulic Engineering Research, in collaboration with ms consultants, the United States Geological Survey (USGS), and Stone Environmental is undergoing a research project for post-construction stormwater management.

-The goal is to first determine the effectiveness of soil amendment as a stormwater runoff volume reducing BMP.
+The goal is to determine the effectiveness of soil amendment as a stormwater runoff volume reducing BMP.

 If found to be cost-effective, this potential new BMP may provide a new and improved alternative for post-construction stormwater management for transportation construction projects.